awsdocs/amazon-route53-docs/doc_source/traffic-policies.md

 1. Choose **Next**\.

-1. On the *policy name* page, specify the applicable values\.
+1. On the **Create traffic policy** *policy name* **v1** page, specify the applicable values\.
 For more information, see [Values that You Specify When You Create a Traffic Policy](#traffic-policies-creating-values)\.

    You can delete rules, endpoints, and branches of a traffic policy in the following ways:
    + To delete a rule or an endpoint, click the **x** in the upper\-right corner of the box\.
 **Important**
 If you delete a rule that has child rules and endpoints, Amazon Route 53 also deletes all of the children\.
    + If you connect two rules to the same child rule or endpoint and you want to delete one of the connections, pause your cursor on the connection that you want to delete, and click the **x** for that connection\.

-1. Choose **Next**\.
+1. Choose **Create traffic policy**\.

-1. *Optional*: Specify the settings to create one or more policy records in one hosted zone by using the new traffic policy\.
+1. *Optional*: On the **Create policy records with traffic policy** page, use the new traffic policy to create one or more policy records in one hosted zone\.
 For more information, see [Values that You Specify When You Create or Update a Policy Record](traffic-policy-records.md#traffic-policy-records-creating-values)\.
 You can also create policy records later, either in the same hosted zone or in additional hosted zones\.

    If you don't want to create policy records now, choose **Skip this step**, and the console displays the list of traffic policies and policy records that you have created by using the current AWS account\.